How to Invest in Direct Mutual Funds – A Step by Step Guide

 So COIN by Zerodha allows investment in direct funds, but it has a monthly charge which even exceeds regular mutual fund charges unless your portfolio is well over 6 lakhs.

 50 Rs. per month or 600Rs per year.
-Normally the expense ratio of the direct fund and regular fund carries by 1% and so unless the mutual fund portfolio is above 6 lakhs, it makes COIN by Zerodha makes no sense.
+Normally the expense ratio of the direct fund and regular fund carries by 1% to 1.5% and so unless the mutual fund portfolio is above 90,000, it makes no sense to be using COIN by Zerodha.

 Is Direct Investment That Tough?